 Walk the Illuminated Light Trail at Lightscape

 Lightscape is an after-dark, illuminated trail with thousands of twinkling lights at the Chicago Botanic Garden (1000 Lake Cook Road, Glencoe, IL).
-Despite the name the garden is technically not in Chicago but it is in the suburbs about a 30 minute drive from the city.
-Book early – tickets have sold out the last few years!
+Despite the name, the garden is technically not in Chicago and is located in the suburbs (about a 30 minute drive from the city).
+Book early – tickets have sold out the last few years.

-Cost: Price varies depending on date.
-Tickets for adults start at $30 and tickets for kids 3-12 start at $14.
+Cost: Mon-member ticket prices start at $34 and $19 for kids 3-12 if purchased in advance.
 Children 2 and under are free.
-See https://www.chicagobotanic.org/lightscape for prices and to purchase tickets in advance.
+See https://www.chicagobotanic.org/lightscape for full prices and to purchase tickets in advance.

 Illumination: Tree Lights at The Morton Arboretum